A-French-PngHash/Twixer/Server/doc.md

 Logs a user in by returning a token.

 Parameters in headers:
 - username
 - digest (see login section for how to compute it)
+- name

+Replies:
+{
+	"token" :
+	"user-id" :
+}

 ### POST /signup
 Creates a user and returns a connection token.

 Parameters in headers:
   - username
   - digest (see login section)
+  - name

+Replies:
+{
+	"token" :
+	"user-id" :
+}
 ## Common actions

 ### POST /tweet
 Creates a new tweet.

 Parameters in headers:
 - token : for authentication
 - content (must be under 260 characters of length)
 - replies-to : id of the tweet it is replying to (-1 otherwise)

 ### DELETE /tweet
 Deletes a tweet.

 Parameters in headers:
 - token : for authentication.
 - tweet-id : Id of the tweet to delete.

 ### POST /retweet
 Retweets.
 The author of a tweet is not allowed to retweet his own tweet.

 Parameters in headers :
 - token : for authentication
 - tweet-id : tweet to retweet
 - content : Content of the retweet

 ### POST /like
 Likes a tweet.
 If the tweet is already liked, deletes the like.

 Parameters in headers :
 - token : for authentication
 - tweet-id : tweet to like

 ### POST /follow
 Follows a user.
+If the user is already followed, unfollows.
 Parameters in headers :
 - token : for authentication
-	- user-to-follow
+- username-to-follow : Username of the user to follow

 ## Browsing